 Parameter Description System Mode Displays if the system is in User mode or Setup mode.
 Secure Boot Enable/ Disable the Secure Boot function.
 Options available: Enabled, Disabled.
 Default setting is Disabled .
-Secure Boot Mode (Note) Secure Boot requires all the applications that are running during the booting process to be pre-signed with valid digital certificates.
+Secure Boot Mode ^(Note) Secure Boot requires all the applications that are running during the booting process to be pre-signed with valid digital certificates.
 This way, the system knows all files being loaded before Windows loads to the login screen have not been tampered with.
 When set to Standard, it will automatically load the Secure Boot keys form the BIOS databases.
 When set to Custom, you can customize the Secure Boot settings and manually load its keys from the BIOS database.
 Options available: Standard, Custom.
 Default setting is Custom .
 Restore Factory Keys Forces the system to user mode and installs factory default Secure Boot key database.
 Reset To Setup Mode Reset the system to Setup Mode.

 Parameter Description Key Management Press [Enter] to configure advanced items.
 Please note that this item is configurable when Secure Boot Mode is set to Custom.
 Factory Key Provision Allows to provision factory default Secure Boot keys when system is in Setup Mode.
 Options available: Enabled, Disabled.
 Default setting is Disabled.
 Restore Factory Keys Installs all factory default keys.
 It will force the system in User Mode.
 Options available: Yes, No. Reset To Setup Mode Reset the system to Setup Mode.
 Options available: Yes, No. Export Secure Boot variables Copy NVRAM content of Secure Boot variables to files in a root folder on a file system device.
 Enroll Efi Image Press [Enter] to enroll SHA256 hash of the binary into Authorized Signature Database (db).
 Device Guard Ready Remove 'UEFI CA' from DB Press [Enter] to remove Microsoft UEFI CA from Secure Boot DB.
-Restore DB defaults Restore DB variable to factory defaults.
+Restore DB defaults Restore DB defaults Restore DB variable to factory defaults.
 Secure Boot variable Displays the current status of the variables used for secure boot.
 Platform Key (PK) Displays the current status of the Platform Key (PK).
 Press [Enter] to configure a new PK.
 Options available: Update.
 Key Exchange Keys (KEK) Displays the current status of the Key Exchange Key Database (KEK).
 Press [Enter] to configure a new KEK or load additional KEK from storage devices.
 Options available: Update, Append.
+Authorized Signatures (DB) Displays the current status of the Authorized Signature Database.
+Press [Enter] to configure a new DB or load additional DB from storage devices.